flectra-hq/flectra/doc/reference/javascript.rst

 RPC
 ===

-To display and interact with data, calls to the Odoo server are necessary.
+To display and interact with data, calls to the Flectra server are necessary.
 This is performed using :abbr:`RPC <Remote Procedure Call>`.

-Odoo Web provides two primary APIs to handle this: a low-level JSON-RPC based API communicating with the Python section of Odoo Web (and of your module, if you have a Python part) and a high-level API above that allowing your code to talk directly to high-level Odoo models.
+Flectra Web provides two primary APIs to handle this: a low-level JSON-RPC based API communicating with the Python section of Flectra Web (and of your module, if you have a Python part) and a high-level API above that allowing your code to talk directly to high-level Flectra models.

 All networking APIs are :ref:`asynchronous <reference/async>`.
 As a result, all of them will return Deferred_ objects (whether they resolve those with values or not).
 Understanding how those work before before moving on is probably necessary.

-High-level API: calling into Odoo models
+High-level API: calling into Flectra models
 -------------------------------------------

-Access to Odoo object methods (made available through XML-RPC from the server) is done via :class:`Model`.
-It maps onto the Odoo server objects via two primary methods, :func:`~Model.call` (exported in ``web.Model``) and :func:`~Model.query` (exported in ``web.DataModel``, only available in the backend client).
+Access to Flectra object methods (made available through XML-RPC from the server) is done via :class:`Model`.
+It maps onto the Flectra server objects via two primary methods, :func:`~Model.call` (exported in ``web.Model``) and :func:`~Model.query` (exported in ``web.DataModel``, only available in the backend client).

-:func:`~Model.call` is a direct mapping to the corresponding method of the Odoo server object.
-Its usage is similar to that of the Odoo Model API, with three differences:
+:func:`~Model.call` is a direct mapping to the corresponding method of the Flectra server object.
+Its usage is similar to that of the Flectra Model API, with three differences:

 * The interface is :ref:`asynchronous <reference/async>`, so instead of